 School Visits/Large Groups: Please contact Binham Parochial Church Council before visiting.

 Dogs: Dogs on leads are welcome in the monastic ruins but assistance dogs only inside the church.

 Plan a Great Day Out

-Any visitor to Binham Priory should also take in Binham Market Cross, the site of an annual fair from the time the Priory was founded up until the 1950s.
+Any visitor to Binham Priory should also take in the Binham Market Cross, the site of an annual fair from the time the Priory was founded up until the 1950s.